 Of course, there are other variations of wide, medium, and close-up shots, such as medium-wide shots and extreme close-ups.
 Play around with all the basic types of shots, but remember that you’ll get the best results by picking up your camera and physically moving around.
-If you film your medium and close-up shots from different perspectives than your wide shots, your footage will become much more visually interesting.
+If you film your medium and close-up shots from different angles and perspectives than your wide shots, your footage will become much more visually interesting.

 An editing tip: when possible, arrange your footage so that it begins with a wide shot, moves to a medium shot, and concludes with two or three close-ups.
 This kind of sequence naturally holds the viewer’s attention and makes everything flow together nicely.